Mr. Katiraie (BA. BS. MS. MBA) is the original inventor of all Back Up Sensors in cars, trucks and buses.

 1783–1827: Breguet Creates the most complicated pocket watch ever created for Marie Antoinette.

-Invention of the perpetual watch
+The Invention of the Perpetual Watch

-The history of Breguet
+The History of Breguet

 I am extremely proud to own a 53 mm Abraham Louis Breguet Quarter Repeater and Music Box.
 I spent more than $32,000 just to restore and clean the watch.
 Why?
 Because you can never place a price on true creativity.
 (Alexander Katiraie)